-Twelve clients (8%) demonstrated ocular disease, including keratitis, stye, keratoconus, iridocyclitis, optic atrophy, pinguecula, blepharitis, and conjunctivitis.
-Nine clients received treatment for ocular disease, two clients were referred to a specialty eye clinic, and one client did not need treatment at the time of visit.
+Seven clients (5%) demonstrated ocular disease, including cataracts, strabismus, diabetic retinopathy, and conjunctivitis.
+Two clients received treatment for ocular disease, two clients were referred to a specialty eye clinic, and three clients did not need treatment at the time of visit.